Boat Accident Attorney Houston

 - Allowing passengers to act recklessly (sitting in dangerous spots while the boat is in motion)

 - Jumping wakes

 - Not paying attention to other watercraft in the vicinity

 - Overloading a boat with too many passengers or cargo

 Just as it is against the law for someone operating a vehicle to drive under the influence, it is also illegal for boat drivers.
 Operating a boat with a blood alcohol concentration (BAC) over the legal limit of 0.08 is strictly prohibited.
 If you are caught boating while drunk, you may be hit with a hefty fine or even jail time.
 For first offenders alone, the penalty for drunk boating may be a $2,000 fine, 180 days of jail time, or both.
-Charges are even more severe if an accident and/or injuries occurred as a result.
+Charges are even more severe if an accident or injury occurs as a result.